Early Muslim conquests: New Arab settlements

-Conversions and tax reforms
+Taxation policies and conversions to Islam

 The Arab-Muslim conquests followed a general pattern of nomadic conquests of settled regions, whereby the conquering peoples became the new military elite and reached a compromise with the old elites by allowing them to retain local political, religious, and financial authority.
 Peasants, workers, and merchants paid taxes, while members of the old and new elites collected them.
-Payment of taxes, which for peasants often reached half of the value of their produce, was not only an economic burden, but also a mark of social inferiority.
+Payment of taxes, which for peasants often reached half of the value of their produce, was an economic burden as well as a mark of social inferiority.
 Scholars differ in their assessment of relative tax burdens before and after the conquests.
 John Esposito states that in effect this meant lower taxes.
 According to Bernard Lewis, available evidence suggests that the change from Byzantine to Arab rule was "welcomed by many among the subject peoples, who found the new yoke far lighter than the old, both in taxation and in other matters".
 In contrast, Norman Stillman writes that although the tax burden of the Jews under early Islamic rule was comparable to that under previous rulers, Christians of the Byzantine Empire (though not Christians of the Persian empire, whose status was similar to that of the Jews) and Zoroastrians of Iran shouldered a considerably heavier burden in the immediate aftermath of the conquests.

 In the wake of the early conquests taxes could be levied on individuals, on the land, or as collective tribute.
 During the first century of Islamic expansion, the words jizya and kharaj were used in all three senses, with context distinguishing between individual and land taxes.
 Regional variations in taxation at first reflected the diversity of previous systems.
 The Sasanian Empire had a general tax on land and a poll tax having several rates based on wealth, with an exemption for aristocracy.
 This poll tax was adapted by Arab rulers, so that the aristocracy exemption was assumed by the new Arab-Muslim elite and shared by local aristocracy who converted to Islam.
 The nature of Byzantine taxation remains partly unclear, but it appears to have been levied as a collective tribute on population centers and this practice was generally followed under the Arab rule in former Byzantine provinces.
 Collection of taxes was delegated to autonomous local communities on the condition that the burden be divided among its members in the most equitable manner.
 In most of Iran and Central Asia local rulers paid a fixed tribute and maintained their autonomy in tax collection.